Guidelines

 To submit:

-Scholars seeking to submit individual articles should visit our online submissions site.
+Scholars seeking to submit individual articles should visit online submissions site.
 New users should first create an account.
 Once a user is logged onto the site submissions should be made via the Author Centre.